Where’s My Mail? 9 Things to Check if Your Mail Doesn’t Arrive

 DocuSend provides a free tracking service called Mail Trail for all its users.
 If the sender had used DocuSend’s cloud-based mailroom, the mail piece would have been tracked, and the person who sent it could tell you the last postal facility it entered.
 Why not let them know about our easy, pay-as-you-go service so they can use it next time?

 Because DocuSend does First-Class automated mail, it has the highest priority you can get for First-Class mail.
 We always do our best with the documents distributed via our mailroom, from checking and correcting invalid addresses with special software to presorting the mail pieces by zip code to speed up their delivery.
-Besides, we take care of all the printing, inserting into envelopes, and buying materials.
+Besides that, we take care of all the printing, inserting into envelopes, and buying materials.
 People and businesses can send USPS mail via DocuSend any time they need to, without any contracts or minimums, just by uploading the PDFs of their documents online.

 We hope this article was helpful to you.
 And if you have experienced some other obstacles to mail delivery that we didn’t mention, share your story in the comments section.